cesaro/dpu/README.rst

 - We reserve a fixed capacity for the vector Disset::stack to avoid rellocations that break pointers in the linked lists.
 This could be done more nicely done.

+- do a simple configure script, allowing to select for debug compilation (CONFIG_DEBUG, -g, no optimization) and release compilation (undef CONFIG_DEBUG, -O3, low verbosity level

+- turn CONFIG_GUEST_MEMORY_SIZE and friends into commandline options

+- prepare regression tests and a Makefile goal "tests" to run them

 Alternatives
 ============